ernestofgonzalez/djangorocket/docs/development.rst

          ports:
             - "6379:6379"

-Since Django Rocket also ships with a pre-populated :code:`.env` file, the :code:`POSTGRES_NAME`, :code:`POSTGRES_PASSWORD` and :code:`POSTGRES_DB` environment variables have already been set for you.
+Since Django Rocket also ships with a pre-populated :code:`.env` file, the :code:`POSTGRES_PASSWORD` and :code:`POSTGRES_DB` environment variables have already been set for you.
 All is left to do is run compose

 .. code-block:: sh

-   docker compose run
+   docker compose up

 Now that the database is up we can run the project migrations.